 - CHILDREN AND FAMILY STORYCIRCLES - EVERY MONDAY AND WEDNESDAY 2.30pm - 4.30pm

-In order that our visitors can continue to enjoy their unique Orkney islands experience at the Orkney Folklore and Storytelling Centre the following Scottish Government guidelines and safety measures are in place throughout our premises:
+In order that our visitors can continue to enjoy their unique Orkney islands experience at the Orkney Folklore and Storytelling Centre the following Scottish Government guidelines for indoor visitor centres are still in place.

 - Hand sanitisers available

 - Each guest booking is given their own small candlelit table

 - Online payments preferred, however, if making a cash payment, please bring the exact amount so there is minimal contact in exchange

 The Orkney Folklore & Storytelling Centre engages audiences through Orkney Island storytelling Evenings and Heritage events that combine legend,lore & social customs with traditional music,song & dance...The StoryCircles Workshop afternoons are for children and families to create and explore making their own Island stories and characters....The Power of Story Courses are for anyone working in education, special education,mental health and social care,to explore the ancient Oral tradition of storytelling through experiential Sensory & Communication Arts programmes.